 One of such tools is DiffMerge published by SourceGear, LLC.
 It's a free download, no payment is required to use this tool (at least that was the case at the time of this writing.)
 To download DiffMerge, first determine whether your Windows version is 32- or 64-bit.
 Then, go to the DiffMerge download page and select the appropriate version, 32- or 64-bit, to match your version of Windows.
 Download and save the file to your hard drive.
 Finally, run the setup file to install DiffMerge on your computer.

-Next step is to integrate DiffMerge software with AB Commander, to be able to quickly use it to display the differences between the two selected files, without the need to specify them separately using the DiffMerge file selection interface.
+The next step is to integrate DiffMerge software with AB Commander, in order to be able to quickly use it to display the differences between the two selected files, without the need to specify them separately using the DiffMerge file selection interface.
 To do that, we need to set up DiffMerge as the external file comparer within AB Commander.
 Choose View - Options from the menu of AB Commander, select the Tools tab, select File Comparer in the dropdown box, and press the Options button next to External.
 When the Options for External File Comparer window opens, specify the path to the DiffMerge application in the Path area, such as:

 (You can determine this path by, for example, looking into the properties of the shortcut that DiffMerge installs on your Windows desktop.)

 Also, enter the following text in the Command line area: